livingthdrm/alx-low_level_programming/0x00-hello_world/README.md

 4. Script that compiles a C file and creates an executable names cisfun

-5. C program that prints exactly a specif line of code
+5. C program that prints exactly a specific line of code using puts()

+6. Program that prints using printf

+7. Program that prints the sizes of different data types